steveobjectmethods/ElevatorJS/README.md

 ## Elevator System Simulation in Javascript

 This is an interactive elevator system simulation implemented in Javascript (ES6).
-Its been tested on current desktop versions of Chrome and Safari and also Safari on iPhone 7 plus.
+It's been tested on current desktop versions of Chrome and Safari and also Safari on iPhone 7 plus.

 Website running this code is [here](https://steveobjectmethods.github.io/ElevatorJS).